JuravskiLiron/City-Pulse/README.md

 This repository is organized into separate frontend and backend projects.

-- **backend/** – ASP.NET Core backend following Clean Architecture.
+- **backend/** – ASP.NET Core backend following a Clean Architecture.
 - **frontend/** – placeholder for the React frontend.

 ### Backend structure